 The fertilizer will enhance your lawn’s spring green-up as the weather warms up.
 The crabgrass preventer will form an invisible barrier, which, with proper mowing, will prevent crabgrass from successfully emerging this spring.
 Control can often exceed 80% versus an untreated lawn.

 What you can do to benefit most from today’s visit:

 Do not rake the lawn after this treatment because it will disrupt the crabgrass barrier.
-Water in if we do not get rain within one week (generally not necessary in spring).
+Water the lawn if we do not get rain within one week (generally not necessary in the spring).

 You are free to go on the lawn immediately following today’s application.

 - Small children and pets should remain off the lawn until the material has been watered in.